Hosted by Anne Rainbow, these sessions will be presented by Kerry Hadley-Pryce.

 Ha-ha retired, Anne wears three hats: writer, mentor and teacher.

 Her blog on the ScrivenerVirgin website encourages writers to use Scrivener, the sophisticated writing tool, which can take an author from blank page to self-published book.
-She moderates two Facebook groups for Scrivener users – Scrivener Users and Scrivener MacHeads – and hosts daily Write-Ins to encourage writers to make writing a daily habit.
+She moderates a Facebook group for Scrivener users on the Mac platform – Scrivener MacHeads – and hosts daily Write-Ins to encourage writers to make writing a daily habit.

 Her ScrivenerVirgin website is also the door to RedPen through which Anne offers online training for writers in self-editing, publishing and marketing.
 For a few students at a time, this provides access to her RedPen Mentoring scheme.